-- c. there has been inappropriate behaviour or poor practice that can be dealt with through the school's disciplinary procedures. - 3.
-Where a referral is made because the pupil has suffered or is likely to suffer significant harm, or the alleged abuse is a criminal offence, the LSCB procedures will be followed.
-The local authority will be informed of all allegations and be invited to discuss the allegation with the Head to confirm details and the best way of informing parents (if they are not already aware). - 4.
-The Head will inform the accused person about the allegation after consulting the LADO (Local Authority Designated Officer) - 5.
-If the allegation is not false or unfounded and there is cause to suspect a pupil is suffering, or likely to suffer significant harm, a strategy meeting will be convened - 6.
-Teachers are permitted to use reasonable force to control or restrain pupils in certain circumstances, including dealing with disruptive behaviour.
-This should be taken into account if the allegation is about physical contact. - 7.
-The LADO may hold meetings with other agencies e.g. the police, if it is judged that the threshold of significant harm has not been reached. - 8.
-In cases where other interagency involvement is not required, the LADO will discuss with the Head what steps to take.
-The Head may decide to take no further action, to dismiss the person or not to use that person's services in the future. - 9.
-Where further investigations are required before deciding how to proceed, the Head will decide, with the LADO, who will investigate; this may be an independent investigator provided by the Local Authority. - 10.
-The Head will make the decision whether or not to suspend, given the risk to the pupil and where the allegations warrant investigation by police. - 11.
-Outcomes of allegations against members of staff may be defined as Substantiated, False, Malicious, Unfounded or Unsubstantiated. - 12.
-If the allegation is substantiated, the person is dismissed or the school no longer uses his/her services, then the LADO will discuss with the school whether a referral should be made to the National College for Teaching and Leadership (NCTL) - 13.
-If the person is considered unsuitable to work with children, a report will be made to the Disclosure and Barring Service (DBS) within one month of their leaving the school. - 14.
-For children in the Early Years Foundation Stage the school will also inform Ofsted (Tel: 0300 123 1231) within 14 days at the latest of any allegations of serious harm or abuse and of the action taken in respect of these allegations. - 15.
-If an allegation is not substantiated and the person returns to work, the school will support that person through offering for example, a phased return or a mentor. - 16.
-Allegations that are found to be malicious should be removed from personnel records; and any that are unsubstantiated, are unfounded, or malicious should not be referred to in employer references.
+- Where a referral is made because the pupil has suffered or is likely to suffer significant harm, or the alleged abuse is a criminal offence, the LSCB procedures will be followed.
+The local authority will be informed of all allegations and be invited to discuss the allegation with the Head to confirm details and the best way of informing parents (if they are not already aware). - Teachers are permitted to use reasonable force to control or restrain pupils in certain circumstances, including dealing with disruptive behavior.
+This should be taken into account if the allegation is about physical contact. - If the allegation is not false or unfounded and there is cause to suspect a pupil is suffering, or likely to suffer significant harm, a strategy meeting will be convened - The LADO may hold meetings with other agencies e.g. the police, if it is judged that the threshold of significant harm has not been reached. - In cases where other interagency involvement is not required, the LADO will discuss with the Head what steps to take.
+The Head may decide to take no further action, to dismiss the person or not to use that person's services in the future. - Where further investigations are required before deciding how to proceed, the Head will decide, with the LADO, who will investigate; this may be an independent investigator provided by the Local Authority. - The Head will make the decision whether or not to suspend, given the risk to the pupil and where the allegations warrant investigation by police. - It is extremely important that when an allegation is made, every effort is made to maintain confidentiality and guard against unwanted publicity while an allegation is being investigated or considered.
+The Head will take advice from the LADO and other agencies to agree: - Who needs to know and, importantly, exactly what information can be shared - o How to manage speculation, leaks and gossip - What, if any, information can be reasonably given to the wider community to reduce speculation - o How to manage press interest if, and when, it should arise